yueyuanwen/a/_portfolio/ici.md

 * **First Prize & Best Valuable Investment Prize** *<span style="color:red">(TOP 1%)</span>*, 16th SuperMap Cup GIS Contest
 * **Best Innovation Award** *<span style="color:red">(TPO 10 out of 4127 teams)</span>*, 7th China Software Cup-Software Design Competition for College Students<br/>

 Besides, one paper about the first system was accepted by the Journal of Geomatics.
-Another paper about the second system was accepted at the ACM SIGSPATIAL International Workshop on LocalRec 2019.
+Another paper about the second system was accepted at the ACM SIGSPATIAL International Workshop on LocalRec 2019 *(Best Short Paper)*.
 <br/>

 Now, we are looking for investment and cooperation.
 Below are two demo videos of our system.
 If you are interested in our project, please don't hesitate to contact us!<br/>